babarrett/mitosis-docs/mitosis-devvm.md

 * Download the app for your host system here: https://www.virtualbox.org/wiki/Downloads
 * Version 5.1.26
 * (I'm using the macOS version, any there should work the same.
 Use the one that will run on your computer.)
 * download
-    * open (double-click) the .dmg file
+* open (double-click) the .dmg (macOS) or other file
 * install (double-click) the VirtualBox.pkg file, verifies the package.
 It will take a little while to start up.
 * the installer runs...I selected "Install for all users...; the default installation

 ### Run and configure VirtualBox